Methodology

 Publication workflow

-The recommended publication sequence is: identify public-safe material, normalize metadata, review provenance and rights statements, assign stable URLs, and only then publish item records or collection updates.
+The recommended publication sequence is: identify public-safe material, normalize metadata, review provenance and rights statements, assign stable URLs, and only then publish record pages or collection updates.

-Generated ingest output should be treated as candidate public description until it has passed editorial review.
 Official public editions, external digital surrogates, and local archival description should each be labeled according to what the public page actually represents.
+The site should not flatten those differences into one generic access claim.

 Revision discipline

 URLs should remain stable.
 If records are revised, citations should continue to resolve to the same canonical address whenever possible.
-Public notes should indicate meaningful status changes when a sample record is replaced by a verified one.
+Public notes should indicate meaningful status changes when descriptive framing, access posture, or rights language changes materially.